vic1707/serde-versioning/README.md

 ## Usage

-`serde-versioning` is designed to be a drop-in replacement for `serde`.
+`serde-versioning` is designed to be a drop-in replacement for `serde`'s `Deserialize` derive macro.
 Simply replace:

 ```rust
 use serde::Deserialize;